-Rohit Sharma & Co have little choice but to beat a resurgent KKR in crucial encounter at Cuttack today
+Rohit Sharma & Co have little choice but to beat a resurgent Gambhir-led Kolkata Knight Riders in their crucial Indian Premier League 7 encounter at Cuttack today

 Cuttack: High on confidence after beating Sunrisers Hyderabad in their previous game, defending champions Mumbai Indians will look to continue the winning momentum when they take on Kolkata Knight Riders in their Indian Premier League match today.

 Mumbai Indians' players celebrate the wicket of Parthiv Patel during the match against Royal Challengers Bangalore at the Wankhede Stadium last Tuesday.
 Pic/PTI

 The Kolkata outfit has been struggling to find its feet in the ongoing tournament, but back-to-back victories, especially a win against a strong Kings XI Punjab side at this very venue, must have done its confidence a world of good.

 Mumbai Indians, with just three victories from nine games so far, are well aware that they would have to win all their remaining matches if they want a berth in the play-offs.

 Despite most of their batsmen being among runs, Mumbai have faltered a little too often in this tournament so far.
 Skipper Rohit Sharma and Kieron Pollard have been successful in the current season.

 Even Ambati Rayudu have contributed with runs.
 On Monday, Rayudu (68) along with Lendl Simmons (68) comfortably chased down a 158-run target against SRH.

 Michael Hussey and Corey Anderson are yet to click for Mumbai.
 As far as their bowling is concerned if the likes of Lasith Malinga, Praveen Kumar, Harbhajan Singh and Pragyan Ojha manage to fire in unison, the hosts might face some serious trouble.